stacksjs/ts-tokens/docs/showcase.md

 ## First-Party

-Part of the Stacks ecosystem utilizes `qrx`.
-In particular, the commerce platform is tightly integrated with `qrx`.
+Part of the Stacks ecosystem utilizes `tokens`.
+In particular, the commerce platform is tightly integrated with `tokens`.

 - [`stacks`](https://github.com/stacksjs/stacks) _(A progressive full-stack framework)_
 - [`@stacksjs/commerce`](https://github.com/stacksjs/stacks) _(A modern commerce solution)_